-If you suspect you have gum disease, don’t waste any time scheduling an appointment with one of our dentists in Grand Rapids.
-At GR Family Dental, we can help protect your smile, even if you’ve already been diagnosed with periodontal disease.
+If you suspect you have gum disease, don’t waste any time scheduling an appointment with one of our Grand Rapids dentists.
+At GR Family Dental, we can help protect your smile, even if you’ve already been diagnosed with the condition.

 Preventing Gum Disease

 The easiest way to fight gum disease is to commit to an at-home oral hygiene routine.
 That means brushing your teeth at least twice a day and flossing once daily.
 Rinsing with a mouthwash after you’re done brushing and flossing will also help clear out food particles and plaque.